W. Kamau Bell visits New Orleans to explore the topic of reparations on “United Shades of America” Sunday, August 16 at 10 p.m. ET.

 But reparations mean more than a cash payout, right?

 It could.
-Reparations could come in the form of special social programs or land resources.
-It could mean a mix of cash and programs targeted to help Black Americans.
+Reparations could come in the form of special social programs.
+It could mean giving away land.

 Reparation funds could also be used to provide one-time endowments to start museums and historical exhibits on slavery, Collins said.